Natuworkguy/nnos-arcade/SECURITY.md

 # Security Policy

-At NNOS Device Simulator, we prioritize the security of our users and their devices.
+At The Nathan Network, we prioritize the security of our users and their devices.
 We are committed to identifying and resolving any potential security vulnerabilities to ensure a safe and secure environment for our application.

 ## Supported Versions